 Applications may be received no earlier than January 1 of the year in which the election is to be held unless the election is to be held less than ninety (90) days after January 1 of the calendar year.
 In that case, the application may be received no earlier than ninety (90) days before the election and no later than seven (7) days before the election.

 The Federal Voting Assistance Program provides an online version of the Form 76 that a voter may complete and send to the local county election commission.
-(Go to the bottom of the page and click “Click Here To Get The Form."
-For information on Tennessee click the “states pages” and then Tennessee.)
 Once you have provided all the information needed to obtain a ballot, print the form and sign the application.

 The form may be mailed, faxed or emailed with an attached document that includes a scanned signature to the local county election commission.
 A form may be faxed only if the election commission office has a fax machine physically located in its office.

 The voted ballot must be received by mail by the close of the polls on election day.
-Once an absentee ballot has been issued, the voter must vote by mail.
 If the ballot is rejected, the registered voter will be notified that the ballot was rejected and why the ballot was rejected.

 If a voter notifies the election commission that he or she has “spoiled” a ballot or has not received the ballot, the election commission shall note on the records that subsequent supplies have been sent and supply the voter with subsequent voting supplies.